apache/opendal/docs/rfcs/0661-path-in-accessor.md

 }
 ```

-However, nearly all operation requires `path`.
-And path is represented in `String` which means we have to clone it:
+However, nearly all operation requires a `path`.
+And the path is represented in `String`, which means we have to clone it:

 ```rust
 impl OpRead {